 Restrictions on spearfishing for bass

 The waters listed below are open to underwater spearfishing for game fish from Jan.
 1 through Dec.
-31, but you may not use spearfishing to take largemouth and smallmouth bass from April 1 through the fourth Saturday of June:
+31, but you may not use spearfishing to take largemouth and smallmouth bass from April 1 through June 27: